lorisleiva/laravel-actions-docs/2.x/register-as-controller.md

 Because you have full control on how your actions are implemented, you need to translate the received request into a call to your `handle` method.

 You can use the `asController` method to define that logic.
-Its parameters will be resolved using route model binding just like it would in a controller method.
+Its parameters will be resolved using route model binding just like it would in a controller.

 ```php
 class CreateNewArticle